jensengillett/verificationbot/README.md

 # jensengillett/verificationbot
 Discord verification bot designed for postsecondary institutions.
 Fully modular and configurable.

-# Support me!
-If you use this bot on your server, feel free to credit me by linking to this repository.

-If you want to support me financially, buy me a cup of coffee! https://ko-fi.com/jensengillett

-You can also support me through Paypal directly. https://paypal.me/jensengillett

 # Background
 This project started as a small project for the UVic Engineering and Computer Science Discord server.
 With a growing server population, we wanted to make an automated system to stop non-UVic students from accessing the remainder of the Discord server.
 It was with this goal in mind that this bot was initially created.